evennia/evennia/docs/source/Components/Channels.md

 > alias + argument onto calling the `channel` command.
 So when you enter `foo hello`,
 > what the server sees is actually `channel foo = hello`.
 The system is also
 > clever enough to know that whenever you search for channels, your channel-nicks
-> should first be considered.
+> should also be considered so as to convert your input to an existing channel name.

-You can check if you missed something by viewing the channel's scrollback with
+You can check if you missed channel conversations by viewing the channel's scrollback with

     channel/history public